Noah2610/romy/docs/wasm.md

 * `func $deallocate (param i32)`

 Frees memory that was allocated with `$allocate`, the pointer returned from `$allocate` is passed as the parameter.
-Memory being deallocated should be zeroed by the runtime beforehand.

 * `func $init (result i32)`